jp7677/dxvk-nvapi/README.md

 ## How to build

 Like DXVK, this library is being built as a Windows DLL using MinGW, and has essentially the same build requirements.
+Development of DXVK-NVAPI is done with MinGW 7, older version might fail.

 Run: